Foot Bump on Top of the Foot

 • Bursa

-• Hard bone bump is also known as a spur.
+• A hard bone bump is also known as a spur.

-• Gout has been recorded but this is not that common in the midfoot so it can be set at a lower priority.
+• Gout has been recorded, but it is not that common in the midfoot so that it can be set at a lower priority.

-The main aim is to take away pressure so it comes down to shoe selection and what you can do to the shoe to make matters more comfortable.
-Remember that the lacings of shoes can be too tight, or the cut of the shoe places a too much pressure where it is tender.
+The main aim is to relieve pressure, so it comes down to shoe selection and what you can do to the shoe to make matters more comfortable.
+Remember that shoes’ lacings can be too tight, or the cut of the shoe places too much pressure where it is tender.

 Self-help remedy

 Protect the skin from pressure.
-This was recommended by the layperson’s number 3 answer.
+The layperson’s number 3 answer recommended this.

-• Use a felt pad with a cavity over the bump and if this works, the pad can be converted so that it sticks onto the skin or inside the shoe under the tongue.
+• Use a felt pad with a cavity over the bump.
+If this works, the pad can be converted so that it sticks to the skin or inside the shoe under the tongue.

-• You can make your own soft tongue using an adhesive dressing as in a cavity-type pad fashioned from a square felt or foam.
+• You can make your soft tongue using an adhesive dressing, such as a cavity-type pad fashioned from a square felt or foam.
 See the self-help sheet (click here)

 In general, local protection and selection of footwear to avoid pressure over the bump will allow the area to settle.
 Unfortunately, if you have a shape that will not go away, you will have to compromise.
 This can be tough for those who like fashion.